 2. Dice in Dice

 Dice is one of the oldest manipulative for number recognition, which also gives a better understanding of number sense.
-The kids will roll the dice and count the numbers in both outer and inner dice. they can either add those or multiply those.
+The kids will roll the dice and count the numbers in both outer and inner dice.
+They can either add those or multiply those.
 The number relationship idea takes a tangible approach when the dice is put inside the dice.

 Teachers use these die to design war games where the child gets the dice if his number is higher than the opponent.
 Thus, the idea of greater than and smaller than also can be found with this manipulative for addition and subtraction.
-Color and number recognition, number relationships, and building number sense become easy to learn and retain using this manipulative that can stay with the kids right from the kindergarten to higher grades.
+Color and number recognition, number relationships, and

 3. Magnetic Number Flash Cards with Arithmetic Sign Cards